arclab-hku/SuperEIO/README.md

 The full codebase will be released upon paper acceptance.
 For immediate inquiries, please contact the authors.

 ## 7. Acknowledgments
-This work was supported by General Research Fund under Grant 17204222, and in part by the Seed Fund for Collaborative Research and General Funding Scheme-HKU-TCL Joint Research Center for Artificial Intelligence.
+This work was supported by the General Research Fund under Grant 17204222, and in part by the Seed Fund for Collaborative Research and General Funding Scheme-HKU-TCL Joint Research Center for Artificial Intelligence.
 We gratefully acknowledge [sair-lab/AirSLAM](https://github.com/sair-lab/AirSLAM) for providing the Superpoint TensorRT acceleration template, which significantly enhanced the compute effiency of our system.

 ## 8. License
-The source code is released under GPLv3 license.
+The source code is released under the GPLv3 license.
 We are still working on improving the code reliability.
 If you are interested in our project for commercial purposes, please contact [Dr. Peng LU](https://arclab.hku.hk/People.html) for further communication.